hashicorp/terraform-provider-google/docs/d/google_compute_zones.html.markdown

 The following arguments are supported:

+* `project` (Optional) - Project from which to list available zones.
+Defaults to project declared in the provider.
 * `region` (Optional) - Region from which to list available zones.
 Defaults to region declared in the provider.
 * `status` (Optional) - Allows to filter list of zones based on their current status.
 Status can be either `UP` or `DOWN`.
   Defaults to no filtering (all available zones - both `UP` and `DOWN`).